giangthao/practice-micro-fontend/README.md

-# PracticeMicroFontend
+# Practice Micro Fontend

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.

-## Development server
+## Run Application Shell

-Run `ng serve` for a dev server.
+Run `ng serve --project=shell` for a dev server.
 Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+Navigate to `http://localhost:4200/mailbox` the application shell (host) navigate to Mailbox micro application!

+Navigate tp `http://localhost:4200/calendar` the application shell (host) navigate to Calendar micro application!

+## Run Remote Application Mailbox

+Run `ng serve --project=mailbox` for a dev server.
+Navigate to `http://localhost:4300/`.
+The application will automatically reload if you change any of the source files.

+## Run Remote Appliaction Calendar

+Run `ng serve --project=calendar` for a dev server.
+Navigate to `http://localhost:4400/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding